marinednadude/OSU-Machida-metazoan-18S-V8-PCR/NOAA-PMEL-OME-OSU-Machida-Metazoan-18S-V8-PCR-Protocol-BeBOP.md

 ### Preparation

-1. Sterilize workspaces and durable equipment, including pipettes with 10% bleach.
+1. Sterilize workspaces and durable equipment, including pipettes, with 10% bleach.
 Then wipe down all surfaces and equipment with 70% EtOH.
 2. Label all PCR plates both on the side of the plate and on the top of the foil (in the plate margins).

 ### PCR